ThomasChambers15243/Obsidian-Auto-Linker/README.md

 - `styles.css`

-If you want to full my *mild* caffeine addiction
+If you want to aid my *mild* caffeine addiction
 [But me a Coffee :)](https://www.buymeacoffee.com/TomChambers)